dronefly-garden/dronefly/docs/guide_for_participants.rst

 |image33|

-(``,user set known`` - Allows the user to be known/unknown to instances of Dronefly running on, as of the time of this writing, 14 other servers.
+``,user set known``

-Operators are *True* and *False*.)
+- Allows the user to be known/unknown to instances of Dronefly running on, as of the time of this writing, 14 other servers.
+Operators are *True* and *False*.

 |image34|